 When you think about the Rally in the 100 Acre Wood, immediately visions of fast sweeping gravel roads pop into your head.
 It’s no wonder that it’s one of the most popular Rally America events of the year.
 This year was set to be no exception with 65 entries, but Mother Nature had her own plan.
 With snow and ice already on the ground, bitterly cold temps moved in for Friday morning.
 Shakedown started at 8 AM and the temp on my BMW 128i’s dash read 3 degrees Fahrenheit.
 Why had I got up at 5:30 AM for this, I thought to myself as I pulled on my Columbia snow pants over top of my jeans to try to stay warm.
 Then as I wandered down the ice covered gravel road towards a tight corner at the top of the hill I remembered just how beautiful the forest was at this time in the morning.
 It was quiet and peaceful and soon to be filled with the glorious sound of rally cars tearing through it.

 Only a few cars had decided to get some practice on the Shakedown stage on Floyd Tower Rd.
 This surprised me greatly, I would’ve thought everyone would want to get some practice on this unknown surface.
 Maybe the risk of damage was too great?
-But why not go at 80% and get a good feel before going at 100% in just a few hours?
+In fact, it was a great risk, a few cars ended up with a few bumps and scaratches during their practice runs but it wan’t anything too serious for the auto repair shop.
 As the corner I was at for my next stop on stage 2 would show, the practice would’ve done them some good.
 The cars that did show up, made the most of it, getting multiple passes up and down the road.
 Andrew Comrie-Picard, Lauchlin O’Sullivan, and Piotr Fetela all put on a fun show, that got me excited for what the rest of the day was to bring.

 Shakedown wrapped up and I headed towards Stage 2.
 I got there plenty early and scoped out the area.
 The tight corner, where the road split in two, was at the end of a pretty long downhill straight.
 There was a large pile of snow and ice in the middle triangle of the intersection making it a tricky turn to judge.
 Just as I thought many drivers had issues getting slowed down enough.
 A couple went past the caution tape blocking off the other road and a few more hit the embankment on the outside of the turn, some hit it harder than others.
 There were also a bunch more who took it just right.
 It really was a corner where slower was faster.